home-climate-control/esphome2influxdb/README.md

 ## Why?

-To get the [tagging](https://github.com/home-climate-control/esphome2influxdb/wiki/Tagging) right.
+To get the [tagging](https://github.com/home-climate-control/esphome2influxdb/wiki/Tagging) right, in a lightweight package.

 ## How?